angular/angular/TRIAGE_AND_LABELS.md

 Rough, non-binding estimate of how much work this issue represents.
 Please change this assessment for anything you're working on to better reflect reality.

-* `effort: hour` -- straightforward issue that can be resolved in a few hours, e.g. < 1 day of work.
+* `effort: easy` -- straightforward issue that can be resolved in a few hours, e.g. < 1 day of work.
-* `effort: day` -- issue that will be a few days of work.
+* `effort: medium` -- issue that will be a few days of work.
 Can be completed within a single milestone.
-* `effort: week` -- issue that will likely take more than 1 milestone to complete.
+* `effort: tough` -- issue that will likely take more than 1 milestone to complete.

 <!-- We don't like these label names as
 they're not absolute (what is one developer-hour, really?) but decided it wasn't worth arguing